jeroenmaes/jeroenmaes.github.io/content/blog/2026-01-19-adding-matter-to-my-home-assistant-setup.md

 Once this is in place, you can start pairing Matter devices via Home Assistant.

 ## Step 5: Extend the network range with a better antenna and the Aqara M100 hub

+I first started by replacing the default antenna with a larger one that I had lying around from an old donor WIFI router, but this was not sufficient in my case.

 Thread is a mesh network, so coverage can be expanded with additional Thread-capable routers/border devices.
 To improve range and stability, I extended my Thread coverage using the **Aqara Hub M100**.